iPad helps Pennsylvania police find girl allegedly lured into car; man arrested

 Investigators, who were told the girl had an iPad, pinged the device to find her location, according to court documents.
 Authorities said the iPad’s location led them to a home in Latrobe, roughly 25 miles northeast of Youngwood.

-The girl was found at the home shortly after and taken to the state police barracks in Greensburg.
+The girl was found at the home shortly afterward and taken to the state police barracks in Greensburg.

 According to the criminal complaint, the child told troopers she was riding her bike to Pittsburgh when she stopped at the gas station to take a break.
 She then walked to a nearby Dollar General store where she was approached by an unknown man, later determined to be Lilliock.